Operations Wallace and Hardy: Background

 The Special Air Service (SAS) was a unit of the British Army, formed in July 1941 by David Stirling and originally called "L" Detachment, Special Air Service Brigade—"L" being an attempt at deception implying the existence of numerous such units.
 In 1944 the Special Air Service Brigade was formed and consisted of the British 1st and 2nd Special Air Service, the French 3rd and 4th Special Air Service and the Belgian 5th Special Air Service.
 They used specially converted American made Jeeps armed with a number of Vickers K guns, and proved so successful they kept them on.

 In May 1944 the Supreme Headquarters Allied Expeditionary Force (SHAEF) had issued an order for the Special Air Service Brigade to carry out operations in France.
 They were to undertake parachute operations behind German lines in France, and then carry out operations supporting the Allied advance through Belgium the Netherlands, and eventually into Germany.
 The focus of these would be the disruption of German reinforcements from the south of France to the Normandy beachheads.
-The SAS also hoped to be assisted by the French resistance and reinforcements would arrive by air as too would supplies which included the specially equipped Jeeps.
+The SAS also hoped to be assisted by the French resistance, with reinforcements arriving by air as well as supplies including the specially equipped Jeeps.

 With the allied breakout in Normandy in August a number of operations were initiated.
-The Burgundy region was the hotbed for SAS activity partly because it was the centre point at which Germans armies would funnel their way out of France into Germany.
+The Burgundy region was the hotbed for SAS activity partly because it was the centre point at which German armies would funnel their way out of France into Germany.
 Operation Houndsworth would set up a patrol base in the mountainous wooded countryside south west of Dijon in the Monts du Morvan.
 Operation Hardy I would do the same in the Forêt de Châtillon area forty miles east of Auxerre to the northwest of Dijon.